azxyxza/Shopping_Spending_tracker/README.md

 spending-tracking application.
 Therefore, I want to create this intelligent app that could bring efficiency and happiness to life, better managing our relationship with shopping and money.

+## User Stories
+- As a user, I want to be able to view what items I already have and the quantity of them in the fridge list
+- As a user, I want to be able to add an item to the fridge
+- As a user, I want to be able to add an item to my shopping list
+- As a user, I want to be able to categorize an item based on the level of necessity
+- As a user, I want to be able to view the list of items needed to buy on my shopping list based on necessity
+- As a user, I want to be able to mark an item as already added to the cart
+- As a user, I want to be able to delete a certain item from the shopping list
+- As a user, I want to be able to set the budget for the shopping
+- As a user, I want to be able to enter the price of that item in transaction list
+- As a user, I want to be able to view the list of transactions
+- As a user, I want to be able to view the total expenses and budget on spending page